juji-io/datalevin/README.md

 * Respects `:db/valueType`.
 Currently, most [Datomic® value types](https://docs.datomic.com/on-prem/schema.html#value-types) are
-  supported, except bigint, bigdec, uri and tuple.
+  supported, except uri.
 Values of the attributes that are not defined in the schema or have unspecified types are treated as [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) blobs, and are de/serialized with [nippy](https://github.com/ptaoussanis/nippy).